eusi/TwitchStreamer-Alfred-Workflow/README.md

 #Changelog

+## 1.81

+* Updated jdfwarriors workflows.php for Alfred 3 support (fixed warnings), updated github project link to a generic one.

 ## 1.8

 * Updated OneUpdater (thx@ vitorgalvao), replaced NSAppleScript by a normal RunScript(JS) that handles the latest installed Alfred (no matter if we switch to Alfred 4..5..6 in future), fixed connection issues by changing file_put_contents to curl and extending url_get_contents().